 Zambra Mora is a form of flamenco music with Middle Eastern melodies and rhythm, which is sung or played on guitar.
 Master guitarist Sabicas (1912-1990) is the one who gave its name to this form of flamenco music (from ancient Moors celebration) and made it popular and developed it.

 The fusion of belly dance and flamenco that we know today is called Zambra Mora, after the flamenco music developed by Sabicas.
-Zambra Mora has the same proud posture of flamenco, floreos (isolated wrists rotations) but with softer hands and arms comparing to flamenco; heavy travel steps and some characteristic turns.
+Zambra Mora has the same proud posture of flamenco; floreos (isolated wrists rotations) but with softer hands and arms comparing to flamenco; heavy travel steps and some characteristic turns.
 There is no taconeo (which is instead an essential feature in flamenco), and it can be danced barefooted.
 From Arabic dance, Zambra Mora borrows undulations, shimmies and hip and chest circles.
 In general though there are no sharp or fast hip movements, but rather undulating and soft movements of the hips, with a hip drop every now and again.

-The costume used for Zambra Mora includes an ample skirt with frills around the edges, which can be manipulated as a cape; a blouse tied under the bust baring the midriff and a hip scarf with or without coins.
+The costume used for Zambra Mora includes an ample skirt with frills around the edges (with many underskirt layers), which can be manipulated as a cape; a blouse tied under the bust baring the midriff and a hip scarf with or without coins.
 Also, the dancer can play zills (finger cymbals) whilst performing Zambra Mora.